GewelsJI/VPS/docs/DATA_PREPARATION.md

 So first, you guys need to request the origin colonoscopy video frame from them.
 In this step, you should download the polyp samples of 100 cases and non-polyp samples of 13 cases from the links provided by SUN dataset.

-- **Request for video frames:** Please follow the instruction on [SUN dataset](http://amed8k.sundatabase.org) to request SUN-dataset and download the dataset by yourself.
+- **Request for video frames from SUN:** Please follow the instruction on [SUN dataset](http://amed8k.sundatabase.org) to request SUN-dataset and download the dataset by yourself.
 Thank you for your understanding!

 And then, you can feel free to download the complete annotation provided by our SUN-SEG.

-- **Request for annotations:** Our re-organized annotations could be downloaded at [google drive]().
+- **Request for annotations from SUN-SEG:** Our re-organized annotations could be downloaded at [google drive]().

 ## Step-2: Unzip SUN dataset